THAT LEEDS MAG IS A CERTIFIED CARBON NEUTRAL MAGAZINE

 A podcast is a series of audio files on a particular topic, they can be accessed on your phone or pc and listened to at your own leisure.
 I personally like to listen when driving for education and entertainment.
 They seem to becoming more popular.

 Here is an abridged version of our conversation from 7th January 2022.
-Look out for some highlight clips on THAT LEEDS MAG socials.
+See some highlight clips above.

 Deby: What prompted you to start the Light on Leeds podcast?